 Welcome to Primacare

 Primacare Physical Therapy and Wellness is a 100% therapist owned practice.
-We treat a variety of musculo-skeletal and Non-surgical Orthopedic conditions as in low back pain, neck and shoulder problems, joint replacements, arthritis, knee and ankle injuries, tendinitis, sprains and strains.
-We have 5 locations serving Gwinnett County for all your Physical Therapy needs- Suwanee, Buford, Duluth, Lawrenceville and Gainesville, GA
+We treat a variety of musculo-skeletal and Post-surgical Orthopedic conditions as in low back pain, neck and shoulder problems, fractures, joint replacements, arthritis, knee and ankle injuries, tendinitis, sprains and strains.
+We have 5 locations serving Gwinnett County for all your Physical Therapy needs- Suwanee, Buford, Duluth, Norcross/Lilburn and Lawrenceville, GA.
+We have extended hours including Saturdays.
+We are in most insurance plans including BCBS, Medicare, Humana, United, Aetna and others including Auto accidents and workers compensation.

 No front page content has been created yet.